Joint Replacement (Knee)

 Other Forms of Knee Replacement

 Partial knee replacement is a surgical procedure where only part of the knee is replaced.
 There are several forms of partial knee replacement, including unicompartmental, patellofemoral, and robot-assisted.
 This form of knee replacement is less invasive than a full knee replacement surgery and is recommended more often for younger or more active patients with less extensive arthritis or other damage in their joint.

 Total knee replacement can also be performed using state-of-the-art robotic-arm assisted technology, which enables the surgeon to perform surgery with added precision for a quicker recovery.

-Our years of experience and advanced training devoted to the care of orthopedic issues, including those of the knee, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our knee replacement specialists at University Orthopedic Surgeons, Dr. Michael Eilerman, Dr. E. Michael Holt, Dr. Michael McCollum, Dr. Philip McDowell, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the knee, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our knee replacement specialists at University Orthopaedic Surgeons, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Benjamin Kopp, Dr. Michael McCollum, Dr. Philip McDowell, and Dr. Brian Tonne, are unparalleled experts in accurately diagnosing and effectively treating knee injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

 To consult with a University Orthopaedic Surgeons knee replacement surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.